vacp2p/rfc-index/waku/standards/core/17/rln-relay.md

 ## Abstract
-This specification describes the `17/WAKU2-RLN-RELAY` protocol, which is an extension of `11/WAKU2-RELAY` to provide spam protection using [Rate Limiting Nullifiers (RLN)](../../../../vac/32/rln-v1.md).
+This specification describes the `17/WAKU2-RLN-RELAY` protocol, which is an extension of [`11/WAKU2-RELAY`](../11/relay.md) to provide spam protection using [Rate Limiting Nullifiers (RLN)](../../../../vac/32/rln-v1.md).

-The security objective is to contain spam activity in a GossipSub network by enforcing a global messaging rate to all the peers.
+The security objective is to contain spam activity in the (64/WAKU-NETWORK)[] by enforcing a global messaging rate to all the peers.
 Peers that violate the messaging rate are considered spammers and their message is considered spam.
 Spammers are also financially punished and removed from the system.